Mental Health Visa Sponsorship Jobs in Montana

 Which visa types are most common for mental health roles in Montana?

-The H-1B is the most common visa for licensed psychologists and psychiatric professionals in Montana, as these roles typically require a master's or doctoral degree in a specific field.
+The H-1B visa is the most common visa for licensed psychologists and psychiatric professionals in Montana, as these roles typically require a master's or doctoral degree in a specific field.
 The J-1 visa is also relevant through the Conrad 30 waiver program, which allows foreign medical and mental health graduates to work in underserved Montana communities in exchange for a service commitment, helping to address the state's significant provider shortage.

 Which cities in Montana have the most mental health sponsorship jobs?